nexy7574/nio-bot/CONTRIBUTING.md

 Furthermore, in the interest of backward compatibility, it may take a while until nio-bot supports the latest language features.
 Keep this in mind.

+**End of life versions are never actively supported**.
+See [EOL.date](https://endoflife.date/python) for more information.

 # Community

 The great thing about open source software is the ability for anyone to read, understand, and contribute to it.
 NioBot, with our strong copy-left [LGPLv3](/LICENSE) license, is no exception.

-If you think there's something that could benefit nio-bot users, however don't think its in scope or relevant to the core library, you are welcome to create a community plugin.
+If you think there's something that could benefit nio-bot users, however don't think it's in scope or relevant to the core library, you are welcome to create a community plugin.
 Community plugins are plugins that are not part of the core library, however can still be installed and used by nio-bot users.